top of page

 Diatomaceous earth is a fine, powdery substance made from fossilized diatoms, a type of ancient algae.
 These microscopic organisms have silica-based shells that form a sedimentary layer over time, creating diatomaceous earth.
 When ground into powder, DE becomes a highly effective pest control agent due to its sharp, abrasive particles.

 The silica particles in DE have microscopic, jagged edges that cut through the exoskeletons of insects and mites on contact, leading to dehydration and death.
-Food-grade DE is safe for humans, animals, and even bees when applied with care, making it an attractive option for controlling bee mites naturally.
+Food-grade DE is safe for humans, animals, and even bees when applied with care, making it an attractive option for controlling bee mites and certain types of wax moths naturally.

 How Diatomaceous Earth Works on Bee Mites